|Special Education Needs|

 - Prospective parent visits.

-Monitoring and evaluating the impact of the “additional and different” arrangements- on progress and outcomes for pupils with SEN
+Monitoring and evaluating the impact of the “additional and different” arrangements- on progress and outcomes for pupils with SEND

 - Achievement and progress analysis, monitored by SOLAR and IEP achievement analysis